Lord William Bentinck: Abolition of Sati

-Bentinck decided to put an immediate end to Sati immediately upon his arrival in Calcutta.
-Ram Mohan Roy warned Bentinck against abruptly ending Sati.
-However, after observing that the judges in the courts were unanimously in favor of the ban, Bentinck proceeded to lay the draft before his council.
-Charles Metcalfe, the Governor's most prominent counselor, expressed apprehension that the banning of Sati might be "used by the disaffected and designing" as "an engine to produce insurrection."
+Bentinck decided to put an immediate end to sati practice after careful enquiry within a year of his arrival in Calcutta.
+Horace Hayman Wilson and Raja Ram Mohan Roy cautioned Bentinck against abruptly ending the practice and suggested that the practice might be gradually stopped by increasing checks.
+After observing that the judges in the courts were unanimously in favour of the ban, Bentinck proceeded to lay the draft before his council.
+Charles Metcalfe, the Governor's most prominent counselor, expressed apprehension that the banning of sati might be "used by the disaffected and designing" as "an engine to produce insurrection."
 However these concerns did not deter him from upholding the Governor's decision "in the suppression of the horrible custom by which so many lives are cruelly sacrificed."

-Thus on Sunday morning of 4 December 1829 Lord Bentinck issued Regulation XVII declaring Sati to be illegal and punishable in criminal courts.
+Thus on Sunday morning of 4 December 1829 Lord Bentinck issued Regulation XVII declaring sati to be illegal and punishable in criminal courts.
 It was presented to William Carey for translation.
 His response is recorded as follows: "Springing to his feet and throwing off his black coat he cried, 'No church for me to-day...
 If I delay an hour to translate and publish this, many a widow's life may be sacrificed,' he said.
 By evening the task was finished."

 On 2 February 1830 this law was extended to Madras and Bombay.
-The ban was challenged by a petition signed by "several thousand… Hindoo inhabitants of Bihar, Bengal, Orissa etc" and the matter went to the Privy Council in London.
-Along with British supporters, Ram Mohan Roy presented counter-petitions to parliament in support of ending Sati.
-The Privy Council rejected the petition in 1832, and the ban on Sati was upheld.
+The ban was challenged by a petition signed by "several thousand persons, being zamindars, principal and other Hindoo inhabitants of Bengal, Bihar, Orissa etc." and the matter went to the Privy Council in London.
+Along with British supporters, Ram Mohan Roy presented counter-petitions to parliament in support of ending sati.
+The Privy Council rejected the petition in 1832, and the ban on sati was upheld.

 Ban on female infanticide and human sacrifice

-Bentinck prohibited female infanticide and the custom of certain of newly born girls to be killed and against human sacrifices.
+Bentinck prohibited female infanticide and the custom of certain newly born girls to be killed and against human sacrifices.

 Although his reforms met little resistance among native Indians at the time, Indian enemies repeated a story to the effect that he had once planned to demolish the Taj Mahal and sell off the marble.
-According to Bentinck's biographer John Rosselli, the story arose from Bentinck's fund-raising sale of discarded marble from Agra Fort and of the metal from the Great Agra Gun, the largest cannon ever cast, a historical artefact which dated to the reign of Akbar the Great.
+According to Bentinck's biographer John Rosselli, the story arose from Bentinck's fund-raising sale of discarded marble from Agra Fort and of the metal from the Great Agra Gun, the largest cannon ever cast, a historical artifact which dated to the reign of Akbar the Great.